Friday, December 5, 2025

 4. Those who demand "all hands on deck" and work the busy shifts themselves.
 No vacations, nobody leaves early, especially the managers.

 As a retail manager, I didn't necessarily enjoy having to work every holiday, but I understood that it was part of the job, and didn't allow subordinates to act as if they didn't work in retail.
 One of the jobs of a manager is to communicate the expectations to his or her subordinates and require compliance with those expectations.
-Jobs, despite what some politicians believe, do not exists because business owners altruistically want to provide a living to those in the community; they exist because there is a need for people to carry out specific tasks at a specific place and a specific time; and there's more of those tasks at certain times.
+Jobs, despite what some politicians believe, do not exist because business owners altruistically want to provide a living to those in the community; they exist because there is a need for people to carry out specific tasks at a specific place and a specific time; and there's more of those tasks at certain times.
 It is understandable that an employee would want to put family gatherings or personal needs first, but if that means that the job for which they were hired goes undone, perhaps they are in the wrong business.

 No comments: